ggtestarch/dockernode/README.markdown

-# hello-docker-node
+# dockernode

-Dead-simple node.js app, running in a Docker container on top of an Ubuntu Trusty Thar image.
+Simple node.js app, running in a Docker container on top of an Ubuntu Trusty Thar image.
 This project is based on [docker-node-hello](https://github.com/enokd/docker-node-hello/).

 # Prerequisites